 The Skate Extends Up to 4 Sizes

-As for sizing, this ice shoe offers size extendibility up to 4 sizes.
+As for sizing, this ice shoe offers size extendibility of up to 4 sizes.
 And the skate is available in 3 size categories namely Small (11-2), Medium 2-6, and Large sizes 6-9.
-The Lake Placid Monarch girls’ skates you’re looking at sit in the medium size range 2-6.
+The Lake Placid Monarch girls’ skates you’re looking at sit in the medium-size range of 2-6.

 This skating boot also offers expandability.
 That’s a really cool feature that lets your kid grow into the boot without needing to size up or use thick socks.

 But I found that adjusting the size can be quite hard.
 You’ll likely end up returning this product unless you learn the little trick I’m about share with you.